 The Standards Committee works as a cohesive group to promote high standards across the whole district.
-The Committee is pro-active going out on a rotational basis with the Monitoring Office to carry out training across the district on a weekly basis.
-The drive and enthusiasm of the Committee is reflected by the fact that the Independent Chairman now chairs the Kent Association of Independent Members and is helping to drive up standards across Kent.
+The drive and enthusiasm of the Committee is reflected by the fact that the Independent Chairman now chairs the Kent Association of Independent Members which is helping to drive up standards across Kent.